trolit/owom/README.md

   constructor(data: Product) {
     super(data, ["id", "name"]);

-    // not needed
+    // then that line would not be needed
     // this.useInheritedKeys();

-    // but inherited keys ('id', 'name')
+    // but keys to inherit ('id', 'name')
     // would not be available as "_mapInheritedKeys" is called after object instantiation console.log(this.name); // undefined
   }